Sydney ferry to Manly or Taronga Zoo is a wonderful way to see Sydney Harbour

 Sydney Buses

-Most buses serving the Eastern Suburbs such as Bondi and Coogee arrive and depart from Central Railway Station, on the south end of the Sydney CBD (Central Business District- Inner City), or Circular Quay, at the foot of the city.
+Most buses serving the Eastern Suburbs such as Bondi and Coogee Beach arrive and depart from Central Railway Station, on the south end of the Sydney CBD (Central Business District- Inner City), or Circular Quay, at the foot of the city.

 Sydney buses heading to and returning from the western and north-west of the greater Sydney area terminate next to the Queen Victoria Building near Town Hall in the city, as well as Circular Quay.